AtomGradient/atai-pdf-tool/README.md

 - Extract text from PDF documents
 - Automatic fallback to OCR when text extraction fails
-- Support for multiple languages via Tesseract OCR
+- Support for multiple languages via EasyOCR
 - Progress bar for tracking processing of large documents
 - Clean and normalize extracted text
 - Save results in JSON format or print to stdout